 How Do I Get College Credit for AP Courses?

-Click on the links below to see how a representative sample of colleges allow students to apply AP credits to their college curriculum:
+Here is a sample of colleges allow students to apply AP credits to their college curriculum.

 Advanced Placement International Diploma